brooklynrail/brooklynrail-platform/content/people/zhang-er.md

 last_name: Er
-short_bio: "**Zhang Er**, poet, translator and opera librettist, born in Beijing, is the author of seven collections of poetry in Chinese, most recently _Sea Volts and Bullets Twirl_《海跳起，子弹婉转.
+short_bio: "**Zhang Er**, poet, translator and opera librettist, born in Beijing, is the author of seven collections of poetry in Chinese, most recently _Sea Volts and Bullets Twirl 《海跳起，子弹婉转》_.
 Her selected poems were published in three English translation collections from _Zephyr Press, First Mountain, So Translating Rivers and Cities_, and _Verses on Bird_.
 She co-edited the translation of _Another Kind of Nation: an Anthology of